What is “Boroughs of the Dead?”

-Every borough in New York City has its own special nickname.
-Queens is the called the Borough of the Dead because so much of its surface area is given over to cemeteries.
-But Queens isn’t the only borough with dark secrets, hidden histories, ghost stories, and corpses.
-One can look at the entire city as a place where the dead outnumber the living, where uncanny tales cannot be explained, and where things go bump all night long… these are the Boroughs of the Dead…
+Boroughs of the Dead is a unique walking tour company devoted to the city’s dark secrets, hidden histories, ghost stories, and forgotten tales.
+Our expert guides are devoted to the craft of macabre storytelling and historical accuracy in equal measure.
+As for the name, it comes from the nickname for the borough of Queens (because it has so many cemeteries).
+But one can look at the entire city as a place where the dead outnumber the living, where uncanny tales cannot be explained, and where things go bump all night long… these are the Boroughs of the Dead…

 Which tour do you recommend?

-If you like true-crime or you’re a history buff, you might like my historical true-crime tours: Murder, Scandal, and Vice: Crime and Corruption in 19th Century New York and Green-Wood Cemetery: Off the Map.
+If you like true-crime or you’re a history buff, you might like our historical true-crime tours: Murder, Scandal, and Vice: Crime and Corruption in 19th Century New York and Green-Wood Cemetery: Murder, Mayhem, Scandal and Spiritualism.
 Both of these tours pass by the tombs and tales of “the good and the great,” and focus instead on the poor, the notorious, and the scandalous.
-If you have a literary bent or are a fan of Edgar Allan Poe, I can recommend Edgar Allan Poe’s Greenwich Village, a walk through the poet’s main stomping grounds in the 1840s.
+If you have a literary bent or are a fan of Edgar Allan Poe, we can recommend Edgar Allan Poe’s Greenwich Village, a walk through the poet’s main stomping grounds in the 1840s.
 (Hint: pair it with a visit to the Poe cottage in the Bronx, which is only about 30 minutes away on the D train.)

-If you do believe in spooks, I can recommend The Ultimate Greenwich Village Ghost Tour.
-Each stop has been carefully selected based on my two years’ experience leading tours in the West Village and Greenwich Village.
-I’ve taken the highlights from all those ghost walks and melded them into one top-notch two hour ghost tour.
+If you do believe in spooks, we can recommend The Ultimate Greenwich Village Ghost Tour.
+Each stop has been carefully selected based on several years’ research and experience leading tours in the West Village and Greenwich Village.
+We’ve taken the highlights from all those ghost walks and melded them into one top-notch two hour ghost tour.
 Finally, Dark Histories of Lower Manhattan wends its way through Lower Manhattan — one of the oldest and most haunted areas in the city — and features a lot of history along with its ghost stories.

-Ghosts of the Titanic remains ever popular, though I only offer it once a year, on April 14th and/or 15th.
-If you just can’t wait til then, I do offer private tours of my Titanic walk, or any of my ghost walks.
-Feel free to blend and customize routes as well.
-I’m always happy to craft a specialized ghost walk based on your favorite themes, eras, and interests.
+Ghosts of the Titanic remains ever popular, though we only offer it once a year, on April 14th and/or 15th.
+If you just can’t wait til then, we do offer private tours of our Titanic walk, or any of our ghost walks.

 Are These Tours Suitable for Children?